Getting around when you return to Ireland

 Transport for Ireland (TFI) have a useful door-to-door journey planner.
 It includes service information, directions, and time estimates for taking a journey on public transport across Ireland.

-The public transport services available to you will depend on where you are in the country.
+The public transport services available to you will depend on where you are in Ireland.

 Dublin Bus provides bus services in Dublin and the surrounding areas.